Escape One XL is a two-storey micro home on wheels

 Demand for tiny homes has exploded in the US, with potential homeowners looking for ways to save money and live simply.
 Some of the options available include a high-tech micro dwelling equipped with smartphone-controlled systems, a tiny cabin with a climbing wall up its side, and prefabricated cottages designed with computer algorithms.

-Japanese brand Muji is also capitalising on this popularity, and is set to sell tiny blackened timber huts for £21,000 from late 2017.
+Japanese brand Muji is also capitalising on this popularity, and is set to sell tiny blackened timber huts for £21,000.